Testing

 Both provide the same APIs, but the latter will write intermediary files to directories derived from ScalaTest suite and scope names.

-Presently, only one FileCheck API is provided: fileCheck
+Presently, only one FileCheck API is provided: fileCheck.
+This API is

 list of arguments to FileCheck and (2) a string that contains an inline